Are Iguanas Poisonous to Dogs? What to Do If Your Dog Eats One

 Is it safe if my dog only bit the lizard but didn’t swallow it?

-Even bites can expose your dog to bacteria.
-Monitor your dog closely and consult your vet if symptoms appear.
+Even a bite can expose your dog to bacteria.
+Rinse your dog’s mouth if possible, then monitor closely for 24–72 hours and contact your vet if symptoms develop.

 Did you enjoy this article?